WIPocket/FactorioFotograf/readme.md

 [![demo image](./demo.png)](https://randacek.dev/m/f/protab/)

-Minimalistic and easy to customize Factorio map generator for Linux in 377 lines of code.
+Minimalistic and easy to customize Factorio map generator for Linux in 360 lines of code.
+Generating requires almost no additional ram.
+If you can load the save, you can create a map from it.

 ## Examples
 - [Protab](https://randacek.dev/m/f/protab/) - Large vanilla map.
 Less than 4 minutes to generate on 12 thread 2Ghz cpu.